Mission & Vision

 WE FUND AND CONDUCT

-critical open, public, collaborative research that effectively advances discoveries in cellular agriculture but is lacking support from conventional funding channels in industry or academia.
+critical open, public, collaborative research that advances discoveries in cellular agriculture but is lacking support from conventional funding channels in industry or academia.
+Check out our graduate fellowship program, postdoctoral fellowship program, seed grant program, and dissertation award.

 WE BRING TOGETHER THE COMMUNITY

-that is building this field (scientists, academia, funders, industry, policy-makers, regulatory authorities, etc.), fostering collaboration and a divide-and-conquer attitude.
+that is building this field (scientists, academia, funders, industry, policy-makers, regulatory authorities, prospective consumers, etc.), fostering dialogues and collaboration.

 WE EDUCATE AND INFORM